TrellixVulnTeam/swahilipython_SCMU/Doc/library/http.server.rst

 .. class:: HTTPServer(server_address, RequestHandlerClass)

-   This class builds on the :class:`~socketserver.TCPServer` class by storing the server address as instance variables named :attr:`server_name` and :attr:`server_port`.
+   This kundi builds on the :class:`~socketserver.TCPServer` kundi by storing the server address as instance variables named :attr:`server_name` and :attr:`server_port`.
 The server is accessible by the handler, typically through the handler's :attr:`server` instance variable.

 .. class:: ThreadingHTTPServer(server_address, RequestHandlerClass)

-   This class is identical to HTTPServer but uses threads to handle requests by using the :class:`~socketserver.ThreadingMixIn`.
+   This kundi is identical to HTTPServer but uses threads to handle requests by using the :class:`~socketserver.ThreadingMixIn`.
 This is useful to handle web browsers pre-opening sockets, on which :class:`HTTPServer` would wait indefinitely.